CecileSChapman/CecileSChapman/README.md

 - 👋 Hi, I’m @CecileSChapman
-- 👀 I’m interested in Web Design
+- 👀 UX/UI Designer and Front-End Developer
-- 🌱 I’m currently learning Interactive Media Design
+- 🌱 Interactive Media Design Graduate

 <!---
 CecileSChapman/CecileSChapman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.